influxdata/influxdb/docs/tsm/TSI_CARDINALITY_PROPOSAL.md

 and looking up the `len(series)` value, which tells us how many series belong to the measurement.

 **Note** technically we would need to scan all the series for the measurement and check if they have been tombstoned or not in the index, or are marked as tombstoned in the WAL file.
-The reason being, that any series tombstoned in the index or WAL will also have been accounted for and if we don't consider them we will double-count them, and reduce the accuracy of the cardinality estimate.
+The reason being that any series tombstoned in the index or WAL will also have been accounted for in the sketch, and if we don't consider them we will double-count them, and reduce the accuracy of the cardinality estimate.
 Possibly we could avoid this and have a less accurate estimation.

+**Note** if there are multiple TSI files for a database, then there will be multiple `len(series)` values too, and some of those series may be duplicated across TSI files, meaning that summing all of the `len(series)` values will be inaccurate.

 Thoughts would be welcome on the above...